 Made on a shoestring budget yet astutely executed, The Leopard Man is a provocative thriller about the psychology behind a serial killer.
 Despite the fact that the title suggests a man turning into a leopard, The Leopard Man is really about a serial killer who hunts down his victims like a wild animal — in this regard, the film is ahead of its time.

-The Leopard Man presents the then novel idea of a heartless predator hiding in plain sight.
-I was taken aback by how many things the movie gets right about a “serial killer,” a term that hadn’t yet been coined.
-The film also anticipates the American slasher and Italian giallo.
+The Leopard Man presents the then novel idea of a heartless and vicious predator hiding in plain sight.
+I was taken aback by how many things the movie gets right about a “serial killer,” a term that hadn’t yet been coined — the psychopath’s motivations are interesting.
+The film also anticipates both the American slasher and Italian giallo.

 The Leopard Man is interesting in other ways too.
 There is a good chance that the film’s murder-set-pieces will forever be seared into your memories.
-You don’t really see any of the actual killings, but director Jacques Tourneur (Out of the Past) is able to suggest unspeakable violence, while showing almost nothing.
+You don’t really see any of the actual killings, but director Jacques Tourneur (Out of the Past) is able to suggest unspeakable violence while showing almost nothing.

-Dennis O’Keefe is good in the lead, and the supporting cast is excellent — Mexican-American actress Margo as dancer Clo-Clo is a standout — but this is the kind of movie where the actors take a backseat to story and visuals.
+Dennis O’Keefe is good in the lead role and the supporting cast is excellent — Mexican-American actress Margo as dancer Clo-Clo is a standout — but this is the kind of movie where the actors take a backseat to story and visuals.
 I can’t praise the technical crew enough.
 The cinematography by Robert De Grasse (Lady of Burlesque and Born to Kill) is fantastic.
 Roy Webb’s (The Spiral Staircase) music score is great too.

 Conclusions & Final Thoughts:

 This is the kind of low-budget movie that is able to accomplish a great deal despite its limited resources.
-The Leopard Man is simple as well as complicated, a perfect example of producer Val Lewton’s economic yet highly inventive style — it’s a genuinely imaginative, spooky thriller.
+The Leopard Man is simple as well as complicated, a perfect example of producer Val Lewton’s economic yet highly ingenious style — it’s a genuinely imaginative, spooky thriller.
 B&W, 66 minutes, Not Rated.